 “In the very large metropolitan areas of southern California inland communities return sewage sludge to the sewer system of communities at lower elevations to be reprocessed at a few very large treatment plants on the Pacific coast.” via en.wikipedia.org

-How UK Sludge Digestion is Beating the US and Proving it can be done at Smaller Scale Plants
+How UK Sludge Digester Efficiency is Beating the US and Proving it can be done at Smaller Scale Plants

 Despite this, UK Water Companies are successfully treating their sewage sludge.
 And, they are doing it in digesters a fraction of the size of those of US counterparts using organic processes.
 Plants much smaller than US digesters, each one of which caters to many millions of residents in large conurbations of the US West Coast.

-Not only that, but a number of recent UK sewage sludge digesters have been stated to power, up-to half the total electricity demand of the entire sewage works to which they are attached.
+Not only that but a number of recent UK sewage sludge digesters have been stated to power, up-to half the total electricity demand of the entire sewage works to which they are attached.
 This of course helps to reduce climate change by reducing the use of non-renewable power.
-It also saves on the otherwise huge burden of power cost, at wastewater treatment works.
+Improved sludge digester efficiency also saves on the otherwise huge burden of power costs, at wastewater treatment works.

 The Nigg WwTW Example of High Sludge Digester Efficiency

-Nigg WwTW located to the southeast of the City of Aberdeen on the shore of Nigg Bay serves a PE (population equivalent) of 250,000 people, and receives the sewage sludge from a further 200,000.
+Nigg WwTW located to the southeast of the City of Aberdeen on the shore of Nigg Bay serves a PE (population equivalent) of 250,000 people and receives sewage sludge from a further 200,000.
 It is operated by Kelda Water Services Grampian (KWS Grampian) in conjunction with Scottish Water.

 “After reception and blending, sludges are dewatered and thickened, with the assistance of polymer addition, and pre-treated by thermal hydrolysis before entering 2 (No.) anaerobic digesters with a combined heat and power system.
 Digested sludge is then dewatered, assisted by further polymer addition, with the resulting product applied to land.”

 It is known that Scottish Water and KWS Grampian have a continuing programme of optimization at their treatment plants and AD facilities to achieve a further reduction in carbon emissions and operating costs.

 Therefore, we are delighted to be able to relay the following Landia Press Release: